fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    `Broadcast streams` : This stream is meant for the individual messages that can be handeled one at a time.
 Multiple `listener` can listen at a time and it also gives the user the chance to listen after the cancellation of the previous subscription.

-9. What is a `Flutter Inspector` ?
+10. What is a `Flutter Inspector` ?

    `Flutter Inspector` is a tool that helps in visualizing and exploring the widget trees.
 It also helps in understanding the present layout and rectify the layout issues.

-10. Is CI/CD possible in `Flutter`?
+11. Is CI/CD possible in `Flutter`?

    Yes, CI/CD is possible in `Flutter`.
 There is CI/CD tool dedicated to `Flutter` the name is `CODE MAGIC`.
 With the help of `CODE MAGIC` we can easily automate the process of CI/CD for flutter apps from single automation.

-11. What’s the difference between `hot reload` and `hot restart`?
+12. What’s the difference between `hot reload` and `hot restart`?
      Hot reload maintains the app state while updating the UI almost instantaneously whereas Hot restart resets the app state to its initial conditions before updating the UI.

-12. What are Null-aware operators in `Flutter` ?
+13. What are Null-aware operators in `Flutter` ?

      Dart offers some handy operators for dealing with values that might be null.

      a.One is the ??= assignment operator, which assigns a value to a variable only if that variable is currently null<br>
      b.Another null-aware operator is ??, which returns the expression on its left unless that expression’s value is null, in which case it evaluates and returns the expression        on its right

-13. What is use of `Navigation.push` and `Navigation.pop` function?
+14. What is use of `Navigation.push` and `Navigation.pop` function?

     The `push` method is used to add a route to the stack of routes managed by the navigator.
 The `pop` method is used to remove the current route from the stack of routes managed by the navigator.

+15. How to avoid widget remount while working with Bottom navigation tabs?

+    The effective way to avoid the no of widget rebuilds while working with multiple Widgets as interfaces of a app that uses Bottom Navigation Tabs as it's stratergy it to utilize IndexedStack that will increase the app performace by 2x and reduces the unnecessary widget rebuilds on tab changes.

 ## Contributors